openlab-at-city-tech/openlab/wp-content/plugins/editoria11y-accessibility-checker/readme.txt

 4. Checker set to dark theme, showing a table header alert

 == Changelog ==

+= 1.0.13 =
+* Themes and plugins can now provide [custom results](https://editoria11y.princeton.edu/configuration/#customtests).
+* Old results will clear from the dashboard when clicking through to a page with checking disabled.
+* More accurate accessible name calculation for complex situations involving CSS generated content, nested SVG or aria-labelledby references.
+* Headings are now clickable in the outline panel.
+* Experimental inline checker now highlights specific links with issues within a block.
+* Bugfix: Experimental inline checker was not appearing for
+* Bugfix: two consecutive paragraphs starting with "A " could throw a false positive on the possible link test.

 = 1.0.12 =
 * "Is this a list" test can now detect emoji-based fake lists.